Skip to Content Skip to Footer

 • Expected usage

-• Price or relative cost of the material in relation to Library’s budget and other materials
+• Price or relative cost of the material in relation to library’s budget and other materials

 • Binding (hardcover books are preferred over paperback provided the price difference between the hardcover and paperback editions is reasonable)